CiscoSecurity/amp-05-health-checker-windows/README.md

 ### Live Top Processes

-Live top processes gives a quick view into the top processes being scanned by the AMP Connector.
+Live top processes gives a quick view into the top processes being scanned by the SE Connector.
 The controls are similar to the Live Debugging controls.

 ![](images/Live_Top_Processes.png)

 ### Connectivity Test

-The Connectivity Test button will allow you to run a connectivity test to the AMP servers.
+The Connectivity Test button will allow you to run a connectivity test to the SE servers.
 They will all show as yellow while the test is running.
 If they turn green, the connection was successful.
 If they turn red, the connection was unsuccessful.

 ![](images/Connectivity.png)